Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Statemint

-A common good parachain is used for asset management.
-The AXIALunar version is called Statemine; the AlphaNet version is called Westmint.
+A common good allychain is used for asset management.
+The AlphaNet version is called Westmint.

 ## Substrate

 A modular framework for building blockchains.
-AXIACoin is built using Substrate.
-Chains built with Substrate will be easy to connect as parachains.
+AXIA is built using Substrate.
+Chains built with Substrate will be easy to connect as allychains.

 ## Tabling

-In AXIACoin governance, bringing a proposal to a vote via referendum.
+In AXIA governance, bringing a proposal to a vote via referendum.
 Note that this is the British meaning of "tabling", which is different from the US version, which means "to postpone" a measure.

 ## Teleport